 The Trustees are keen to use this opportunity to promote the work of the charity and reflect Ultra’s core values, especially Ultra’s “empowering” company value*.
 Both organisations will expect to be credited for their support, although not necessarily exclusively.

-This is a rolling process and bids can be submitted to email@example.com at any time throughout 2021.
+This is a rolling process and bids can be submitted to [email protected]army.org at any time throughout 2021.

 * Ultra’s Empowering value: providing a vulnerable group from within all of Ultra’s local communities with the help and tools they need to empower them to realise their own path to recovery